Ind vs Ban 3rd ODI: Ishan Kishan 'roars' after hitting 200, shatters Gayle's world record

 The young opening batter's performance in the last ODI of the series has overjoyed cricket fans who took to Twitter appreciating his innings that brought Team Blue to a commanding position.

-So far, India has scored 289 runs in 35 overs and has lost one wicket.
+So far, India has scored 344 runs in 41 overs for the loss of four wickets.

 Indian team made a couple of changes that included Rohit Sharma being replaced by Ishan Kishan and Kuldeep Yadav in place of Deepak Chahar.
 Both Rohit and Chahar have been ruled out due to injuries.